 This picture emerges also if one calculates unemployment rates by industry.
 Industries which have a strong seasonal employment component tend to have some of the highest unemployment rates of Austrians and foreigners.
-'Other' market oriented services, largely cleaning, take, however, the lead with 19.8% on average and 16.8% of foreign workers.
-Second in line is tourism with an unemployment rate of 15.2 percent on average and 11.4% of foreigners in 2012.
-In contrast, in construction, the unemployment rate of foreigners is higher than the national average (12.4% vs. 10.7%).
+'Other' market oriented services, largely cleaning, take, however, the lead with 26.4% for natives and 22.7% for foreign workers.
+Second in line is tourism with an unemployment rate of 20.8 percent for Austrians and 14.5% for foreigners in 2015.
+In contrast, in construction, the unemployment rate of foreigners is higher than for natives (16.7% vs. 12.1%).